User Guide

 Format: select -p INDEX

-• The INDEX refers to the index number shown in the currently displayed property directory.
+INDEXrefers to the index number shown in the currently displayed property directory. - The

 Examples: